Tuesday October 1st, 2024 ARCO

 ESG criteria are strategic tools to provide stakeholders with a comprehensive information basis for assessing risks and opportunities of the company, after careful internal analysis.
 They allow a holistic view of the company, going beyond mere financial analysis and embracing a long-term sustainability perspective.

-Sustainability reporting, therefore, is not a mere compilation of information, but a circular process that starts with an introspective analysis of the organisation on the three ESG levels to arrive at the construction of a strategy that incorporates sustainability into the entire value chain and decision-making process.
+Sustainability reporting, therefore, is not a mere compilation of information, but a circular process that starts with an introspective analysis of the organisation on the three ESG levels to reach the construction of a strategy that incorporates sustainability into the entire value chain and decision-making process.

 In this perspective, stakeholder involvement becomes indispensable.
 ARCO’s approach promotes the adoption of participatory methods to establish a reporting practice in synergy with the organisation’s key stakeholders.